How to complain about care to your local council

 What can I complain to my local council about?

-You can complain about anything that your local council does if it directly affects your care.
-This includes if:
+You can complain about anything anything relating to your care.
+For example if:

 - the council has assessed you as not needing a service but you believe you need it.